LadyCailin/MethodScriptVSC/README.md

 - Open the project in Visual Studio Code
 - Press F5 to open a new window with the extension installed

+## Debugging
+### Debugging langserv
+Open VSC settings (Ctrl+,) and go to the Extension->MethodScript settings.
+You will see an option to start the language server in debug mode.
+Check this option, and set the port you wish to use, then reload the window (Ctrl+Shift+P -> Reload Window).
+The langserv will start in debug mode, and will await a debug connection.
+### Debugging extension
+To debug the extension, set a breakpoint in the VSC window, and then run with debugging (F5).

 ### Installing globally

 To install the extension in your main Visual Studio Code installation, you must first create a VSIX package.